 Paying your tuition

 You should login to ACORN and print out your invoice.
 For instructions on making your tuition payment, consult the Student Accounts page.

 School of Graduate Studies (SGS): SGS usually holds an orientation session during the first week of September.
 SGS will email you with full details over the summer.

 All newly admitted PhD students: The Bloomberg Faculty of Nursing hosts a welcome luncheon typically held the first Monday of the academic year.
 Full details will be emailed to new students over the summer.

 Information about PhD Supervisors

-As a PhD applicant, at the time of application, you must have a faculty member agree to supervise your thesis work if you are admitted to the PhD program.
-This agreement fosters a close link between a student’s research interest and those of the prospective supervisor, which in turn helps to promote the student’s success in the doctoral program and its timely completion.
-To help you select a supervisor:
+At the time of application, you must have a faculty member agree to supervise your thesis work if you are admitted to the PhD program.
+This agreement fosters a close link between a student’s research interest and those of the prospective supervisor, which in turn helps to promote the student’s success in the PhD program and its timely completion.
+This matching occurs during the mandatory applicant screening process.

 - Read “Selecting a Supervisor” (below)

 - To identify a faculty member who might be an appropriate match with your research interest, review the list of potential PhD supervisors and their key areas of research (below).
 You can also visit our website to read the faculty biographies.